For urgent consular assistance call

 It's illegal to import or possess pornographic material.

-Solomon Islands law does not recognise same sex relationships.
+Solomon Islands doesn’t recognise same sex relationships.
 It is a criminal offence to engage in same-sex sexual activity.
 Penalties include jail sentences.

 More information: